dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3226: Blur in reporting integrity raises concerns in media.
+### T3226: The line between information and entertainment is increasingly blurred.

 |Support|
 |---|